 The Coalition on Coalitions (CoCs) supports NAMM members and their networks working on state-level music and arts education advocacy efforts.
 The Tennessee network provides tactics, resources and best practices to move and improve state-level policies, funding and advocacy for music and arts education.

-ArtsEd Tennessee seeks to become a statewide leader in ensuring that every Tennessee student has access to a high quality arts education, provided during the school day as a part of the core curriculum.
-Our group has already proven to be a leading advocate for music and the arts in the state legislature.
+ArtsEd Tennessee is a music and arts education coalition formed in January 2017, with a membership that includes all of the major arts education associations in Tennessee; arts education advocates; arts professionals; and retail businesses who serve the arts education community.
+Our coalition seeks to become a statewide leader in ensuring that every Tennessee student has access to a sequential high-quality arts education, provided during the school day as a part of the core curriculum by a certified arts education professional.
+Since its creation, ArtsEd Tennessee has proven to be a leading advocate for music and the arts in the state legislature.

-The initial steering committee set up the coalition structure and developed the vision statement, purpose and mission statement, and a three year plan of outcomes.
-This initial steering committee was made up of representatives from the Tennessee Music Education Association, the Country Music Association, the Tennessee Arts Academy, Nashville Metro Schools and KHS America, representing the state’s NAMM members.
+The initial steering committee set up the coalition structure and developed the vision statement, purpose and mission statement, and a three-year plan of outcomes.
+This initial steering committee was made up of representatives from the Tennessee Music Education Association, the Country Music Association, the Tennessee Arts Academy Foundation, Nashville Metro Schools, and KHS America, representing the state’s NAMM members.

-- In the last legislative session we successfully blocked an attempt to increase the state graduation requirements from 22 credits to 23; most schools in Tennessee have the possibility of a maximum of 24 credits during high school.
+Our coalition successfully lobbied against an attempt to increase the state graduation requirements from 22 credits to 23; most schools in Tennessee have the possibility of a maximum of 24 credits during high school.
 This legislative victory helped ensure that students are able to take up to four years of arts courses if they so desire.

 NAMM Member Contact